 May 13, 2020 in Books.
-Tags: ali standish, aretha, Aretha Franklin, Belles on their toes, bill konigsberg, Brunetti, carey, casey mcquinston, cheaper by the dozen, childs, crooked river, daisy jones, daisy jones and the six, daniel h wilson, david ritz, Donna Leon, gilbreth, honestly ben, leslie connor, Michael Crichton, my antonia, Owen Keehnen, penderdast, preston, preston & childs, red white and royal blue, respect, respect: the life of aretha franklin, sophie hannah, taylor jenkins reid, the andromeda evolution, the ethan i was before, the next to die, the truth as told by mason buttle, trace elements, Willa Cather
+Tags: alex north, ali standish, aretha, Aretha Franklin, Belles on their toes, bill konigsberg, Brunetti, carey, carl hiassen, casey mcquinston, cheaper by the dozen, childs, crooked river, daisy jones, daisy jones and the six, daniel h wilson, david ritz, Donna Leon, gilbreth, honestly ben, Jane Harper, Laurel Snyder, leslie connor, mason buttle, Michael Crichton, my antonia, Owen Keehnen, penderdast, preston, preston & childs, red white and royal blue, respect, respect: the life of aretha franklin, robert kurson, shadow divers, sophie hannah, taylor jenkins reid, the andromeda evolution, the ethan i was before, the next to die, the truth as told by mason buttle, the whisper man, trace elements, Willa Cather